We Know Charleston

 Mimi enjoys sharing the history of Charleston and the Lowcountry.
 She leads walking tours Wednesdays through Sundays at 9:30 a.m. and 1:30 p.m., leaving from Washington Park in the heart of the old city.
 These walking tours last approximately 2 hours and end in the vicinity of the Charleston Market.

-Please call or send the contact form with the number and first name of adults, the number, ages and first names of any children in your group, the date of the tour and which tour you’re interested in, either the 9:30 a.m. or 1:30 p.m. tour.
+Please call or email with the number and first name of adults, the number, ages and first names of any children in your group, the date of the tour and which tour you're interested in, either the 9:30 a.m. or 1:30 p.m. tour.

-If you’re interested in booking a private tour, please contact me regarding price and desired date.
+If you're interested in booking a private tour, please contact Mimi regarding price and desired date.